tcharding/kernel/tutorial/track-one.rst

 - Pick 3 types of warnings to fix

-  All checkpatch output CHECK/WARNING/ERROR referred to as warnings).
+  All checkpatch output CHECK/WARNING/ERROR referred to as warnings.

 - Fix a single warning type